Aiguebelle National Park: Flora

 The park is located in the Boreal forest of Canada which is also known as taiga.
-There are several common tree species such as White birch, Black Spruce, balsam poplar, American aspen, Jack Pine, American Larch, and balsam fir.
+There are several common tree species such as white birch, black spruce, balsam poplar, American aspen, jack pine, American Larch, and balsam fir.
 Also found in the park are lowland species of the Saint Lawrence and the Great Lakes, such as yellow birch, black ash, and Eastern white pine.

-Wildlife
+Fauna

-The Aiguebelle National Park features 55 species of mammals from Abitibi-Témiscamingue, including the Moose (Alces alces), the North American beaver (Castor canadensis), the Gray wolf (Canis lupus), the Canada lynx (Lynx canadensis), the Muskrat (Ondatra zibethicus), the North American river otter (Lontra canadensis), the American mink (Mustela vison), the Least weasel (Mustela nivalis), the American black bear (Ursus americanus), the North American porcupine (Erethizon dorsatum), and the American marten (Martes americana).
+The Aiguebelle National Park features 55 species of mammals from Abitibi-Témiscamingue, including the moose (Alces alces), the North American beaver (Castor canadensis), the grey wolf (Canis lupus), the Canada lynx (Lynx canadensis), the muskrat (Ondatra zibethicus), the North American river otter (Lontra canadensis), the American mink (Mustela vison), the least weasel (Mustela nivalis), the American black bear (Ursus americanus), the North American porcupine (Erethizon dorsatum), and the American marten (Martes americana).
 The birdlife of the park has 150 species of birds including twenty species of New World warblers.

-The lakes on the plains are dominated by Walleye and Northern pike.
+The lakes on the plains are dominated by walleye and northern pike.
 For the lakes in the Abijévis hills, there are lake trout (Salvelinus namaycush) and brook trout (Salvelinus fontinalis).